brain90/productivity/kattis/README.md

 All served within a sec.

 # Installation
-- put this file inside your kattis work dir
+- copy 0 and 1 file into your kattis work dir
 - create symlink in /usr/local/bin or pick one from $PATH
    * cd /usr/local/bin
    * ln -s /home/kattis/1 1